clefourrier/clefourrier.github.io/index.md

 **Feb 2020**: 📜 Arxiv : [The Alzheimer's Disease Prediction Of Longitudinal Evolution (TADPOLE) Challenge: Results after 1 Year Follow-up](https://arxiv.org/abs/2002.03419)

-## Misc

 ### Resources

-#### ⛅ Lighteval
+⛅ **Lighteval** <br/>
 Lightweight evaluation library for LLMs ([here](https://github.com/huggingface/lighteval)).
-Easy to use and contains most SOTA datasets!
+Easy to use and contains most SOTA datasets! <br/>

-#### 🥇 Open LLM Leaderboard
-World wide rankings and evaluation of Open Source LLMs, maintained by the OpenEvals team, from 2023 to 2025.
-11K models were evaluated.
-The repositories and datasets are kept for archival purposes ([v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/) and [v1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard)).

-#### 📙 Evaluation guidebook
+📙 **The LLM Evaluation guidebook** <br/>
 Anything you need to know about LLM evaluations ([here](https://github.com/huggingface/evaluation-guidebook)).
-Contains both starter resources and advanced troubleshooting.
+Contains both starter resources and advanced troubleshooting. <br/>
+🥇 **Open LLM Leaderboard** <br/>
+World wide rankings and evaluation of Open Source LLMs.
+11K models were evaluated between 2023 and 2025.
+Repositories are kept for archival purposes ([v2](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/) and [v1](https://huggingface.co/spaces/open-llm-leaderboard-old/open_llm_leaderboard)).
+Lots of dataviz/data analysis to be done!<br/>

-#### 🌳 Conlang Phonetic Lexicon Generator
+🌳 **Conlang Phonetic Lexicon Generator** <br/>
 Conlang generator ([here](https://github.com/clefourrier/ConlangPLG/)).
 This one dates back from my PhD, it's a phonetic lexicon generator and sound change applier!
-Provide your language shape (phonetics and phonotactics) and sound changes, and it will randomly generate a proto-language and its daughter languages after your specifications!
+From phonetics, phonotactics and sound changes, it will randomly generate a proto-language and its daughter languages after your specifications.

-#### Previous research topics<br/>
+#### Previous research/interest topics
 using 3D meshes and grids for geology and structural modeling (2014-2015)<br/>
 neurodegenerative disease prediction from longitudinal data (2017-2018)<br/>
 reconstructing dead languages using neural networks (2019-2022)<br/>